Dynatrace/snippets/technologies/aws/awsmon-helm-chart/Readme.md

-# Dynatrace Azure Monitoring Helm Chart
+# Dynatrace AWS Monitoring Helm Chart

-The Dynatrace Azure Monitoring Helm Chart is a snippet that automates installation of Azure monitoring (based on ActiveGate).
+The Dynatrace AWS Monitoring Helm Chart is a snippet that automates installation of AWS monitoring (based on ActiveGate) and CloudWatch integration.

 This Helm Chart requires Helm 3.